hesselberthlab/lab-website-new/_pages/about.md

 **[University of Colorado School of Medicine](https://www.cuanschutz.edu/){:target="_blank"}** <br/>

-We are a group of RNA biologists, technology developers, and data analysts on a mission to discover fundamental principles of RNA regulation and apply them in creative ways to improve human health.
+We are a group of RNA biologists, technology developers, and data analysts on a mission to discover fundamental principles of RNA regulation.

 The broad goals of our laboratory are to: